Rise & shine to a new, energetic you!

 In a perfect world, we’d all be morning people.
 Everyone would wake up refreshed, energized and ready to own the day.
 Obviously, this isn’t the case.
 Between hectic morning routines, long work hours and chores galore – many of us just want the morning to disappear.

-We know this is going to sound shocking but mornings can be the best part of your day.
-Seriously.
-You crave coffee but your mornings can be a haven of productivity, solitude and enjoyment.
 How, you ask?
 With our 8 steps to leaving your night owl ways behind and becoming a morning person.

 Instead of sacrificing sleep, create a sleep routine that’s realistic and doable – every night.
 Your future self will thank you.

+5. Avoid the snooze.
 If you wake up feeling groggy, even after plenty of sleep, it’s because a REM (Rapid Eye Movement) cycle has been disrupted.
 Our deepest sleep usually lasts between 70 and 90 minutes, and this is the point in the sleep cycle where we dream.
 When REM sleep is disrupted, grogginess and disorientation can occur.
 When your alarm rings, try to allow yourself to wake slowly instead of drifting back to sleep.

+7. Work out.
 Don’t roll your eyes at this one – we’re serious!
 Doing a quick workout, such as yoga or a short jog will release toxins from your body and get you going for the day.
 Doing it first thing in the morning will energize you for a productive day and prepare you for a good night’s sleep when it’s time to go back to bed.